midwest-manuscripts/peripheralmss/documentation/metadata-guide.md

 ### Digitization ID

 Number assigned by project digitization team.
-Format consists of a three-letter institutional abbreviation, followed by a three-number item identifier, then a three-number sub-item identifier, eg.: smc_004_001.
+Format consists of a three-letter institutional abbreviation, followed by a three-number item identifier, then a three-number sub-item identifier, e.g.: `smc_004_001`.

 ### Record URL